robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 For a long options position gamma is positive.
 This is true for both calls and puts.

 Most options have opposite sign theta and gamma.
-So a long call has negative theta and positive gamma.
+For example, a long call has negative theta and positive gamma.
 That is, a long call's value decreases over time and increases with volatility.

-## Table of greeks
+## Table of Greeks

-Here are the calculations for the greeks for both calls and puts[^greeks]:
+Here are the calculations for the Greeks for both calls and puts[^greeks]:

 |                      | Call                     | Put                          |
 | ---------------------|--------------------------|------------------------------|